best southern biscuits

 Growing up in the South, biscuits were a staple at every meal.
 Whether it was breakfast, lunch, dinner, or a snack, a warm, flaky biscuit was always a comforting presence on our table.
-There’s something uniquely charming and satisfying about a perfectly baked biscuit, and today, I’m excited to share my Momma’s best biscuit recipe with you.
+There’s something uniquely charming and satisfying about a perfectly baked biscuit, and today, I’m excited to share my Momma’s easy flaky home style biscuit recipe with you.

 Biscuits have a rich history in Southern cuisine.
 Originally, they were a simple, quick bread made from ingredients that were always on hand.
 Over time, biscuits became a beloved part of Southern culture, known for their versatility and the way they can elevate any meal.
 From biscuits and gravy to a simple spread of honey butter, these delightful treats have a special place in our hearts and on our plates.